 Together with my friend Kiersten from The Blonde Abroad, I’m planning to explore the best of California – from San Diego to LA, Santa Barbara, San Luis Obispo, Paso Robles, Big Sur and San Fransisco – with a weekend in Mexico to celebrate Kiersten’s 30th!
 But first, I’ll have just over 24 hours in The Big Apple and I want to make sure I make the absolute most of the opportunity.

 I asked Instagram for recommendations and as always, you guys really came through!
 Here, in no particular order, are the top 15 icons to see in New York, as recommended by tourists and locals alike!
 Now I just have to figure out how to see them all in 24 hours?
-While I couldn’t get around doing everything, like seeing a New York Yankees game, a recommendation from someone who thought it would be a good idea so I could use something similar to https://sportsbook.fanduel.com/, I did have a nice time in the Big Apple.
+While I couldn’t get around doing everything, like seeing a New York Yankees game, a recommendation from someone who thought it would be a good idea was to use something similar to https://sportsbook.fanduel.com/, which meant that I could still interact with the big sports games.
+I did have a nice time in the Big Apple.

 Reader Recommendations: The Top 15 Icons to See in New York